 Grow at home

-Keyhole gardens are another sustainable solution that’s been adopted by communities in Zimbabwe, and it’s a technique that can improve growing conditions and result in easy-to-access vegetable crops.
+Keyhole gardens are a feature of horticultural engineering, combining all natural elements to improve growing conditions in any climate.
+Another sustainable solution that’s been adopted by communities in Zimbabwe, it’s a technique that can improve growing conditions and results in easy-to access vegetable crops.

 In fact, keyhole gardens are ideal for people living in any region with unpredictable weather patterns, and that includes the infamous British weather!
 Why not use our easy-to-follow guide to build your own keyhole garden?
 Creating your own keyhole garden will help you bring some ingenious knowledge to your back garden and can even help you grow your own greenery.